rajveer-gill/Trivia-App/README.md

 ## Technologies
 The system used to create this app was a MacBook Pro.
 The MacBook Pro has an 8-Core Intel Core i9 processor and 16 GB of memory.

-## Collaborators
-The project was created with the help of Code Academy.